r4gus/blog_source/content/posts/same51_2.md

 After setting up GCLK2, we feed its Generic Clock into Peripheral Channel 35 (SERCOM5 Core) which is connected to SERCOM5.
-The SERCOM5 interface is clocked by CLK\_SERCOM5\_APB, so we need to set `SERCOM5_` in the `APBDMASK` register to `1`, otherwise the interface registers can't be read or written.
+The SERCOM5 interface is clocked by CLK\_SERCOM5\_APB, so we need to set `SERCOM5_` in the `APBDMASK` register to `1`, otherwise, the interface registers can't be read or written.

 ![Setup clock for SERCOM5](/gclk2sercom5.png)